leejet/stable-diffusion.cpp/examples/cli/README.md

-  --clip_g <string>                        path to the clip-g text encoder --clip_vision <string>                   path to the clip-vision encoder --t5xxl <string>                         path to the t5xxl text encoder --qwen2vl <string>                       path to the qwen2vl text encoder --qwen2vl_vision <string>                path to the qwen2vl vit --diffusion-model <string>               path to the standalone diffusion model --high-noise-diffusion-model <string>    path to the standalone high noise diffusion model --vae <string>                           path to standalone vae model
+  --clip_g <string>                        path to the clip-g text encoder --clip_vision <string>                   path to the clip-vision encoder --t5xxl <string>                         path to the t5xxl text encoder --llm <string>                           path to the llm text encoder.
+For example: (qwenvl2.5 for qwen-image, mistral-small3.2 for flux2, ...)
+  --llm_vision <string>                    path to the llm vit --qwen2vl <string>                       alias of --llm.
+Deprecated.
+  --qwen2vl_vision <string>                alias of --llm_vision.
+Deprecated.
+  --diffusion-model <string>               path to the standalone diffusion model --high-noise-diffusion-model <string>    path to the standalone high noise diffusion model --vae <string>                           path to standalone vae model